 South Dakota was not alone in challenging Quill.
 Several states followed South Dakota’s lead and enacted similar bills with the hope of having the Supreme Court revisit and, ultimately, overturn, the physical presence requirement for sales–and–use–tax collection inQuill.

 Notice and reporting

-In addition to states’ expanding the definition of physical presence, in 2010 Colorado enacted the nation’s first use tax notice and reporting requirement for - - sellers.
+In addition to states’ expanding the definition of physical presence, in 2010 Colorado enacted the nation’s first use tax notice and reporting requirement for out–of–state sellers.
 The law was enacted in 2010, but an immediate challenge by the Direct Marketing Association resulted in the law not being implemented until July 2017.
-The law requires out–of–statesellers that do not collect sales tax on sales made to customers within Colorado and that have gross receipts in excess of $100,000 during the previous calendar year to report information about Colorado customers to the Colorado Department of Revenue.
-Several states have followed Colorado’s lead, enacting similar notice and reporting requirements in an effort to increase use tax compliance by individuals.
+The law requires out–of–statesellers that do not collect sales tax on sales made to customers within Colorado and that have gross receipts in excess of $100,000 during the previous calendar year to report information about Colorado customers to the Colorado Department of Revenue.20 Several states have followed Colorado’s lead, enacting similar notice and reporting requirements in an effort to increase use tax compliance by individuals.